simonmichael/hledger/MANUAL.md

 one number in the same commodity, so that hledger knows which character is which.
 Eg, write `$1,000.00` or `$1.000,00`.

-### Commodity display settings
+### Amount styles

-Based on how you format amounts, hledger will infer canonical display settings for each commodity, and use them consistently when displaying amounts in that commodity.
-Display settings include:
+Based on how you format amounts, hledger will infer canonical display styles for each commodity, and use these when displaying amounts in that commodity.
+Amount styles include:

-- the position and spacing of the currency/commodity symbol
+- the position (left or right) and spacing (space or no separator) of the commodity symbol
-- the digit group separator character and digit group sizes, if any
+- the digit group separator character (comma or period) and digit group sizes, if any
-- the decimal point character
+- the decimal point character (period or comma)
-- the number of decimal places
+- the display precision (number of decimal places displayed)

-The canonical settings are those of the first amount seen in the commodity, with the decimal places adjusted upward to the highest precision seen in the commodity.
+The canonical style is generally the style of the first amount seen in a commodity (which may be in a [default commodity directive](#default-commodity).

-[Default commodity](#default-commodity) directives also influence the commodity display settings (note: only if they have a commodity symbol).
+The precision is the highest precision seen among all amounts in the commmodity.

 ### Simple dates